rsinger86/drf-typed/docs/index.md

 [![Package version](https://badge.fury.io/py/drf-typed.svg)](https://pypi.python.org/pypi/drf-typed)
 [![Python versions](https://img.shields.io/pypi/status/drf-typed.svg)](https://img.shields.io/pypi/status/drf-typed.svg/)

-This project extends [Django REST Framework](https://www.django-rest-framework.org/) to allow use of Python's type hints for automatically validating view parameters, as well as supporting typed attributes and annotation-generated fields on serializers.
+This project extends [Django REST Framework](https://www.django-rest-framework.org/) to allow use of Python's type hints for automatically validating view parameters and generating serializer fields, as well as enabling strongly typed, direct attribute access on serializers.

 Deriving automatic behavior from type annotations has become increasingly popular with the [FastAPI](https://fastapi.tiangolo.com/) and [Django Ninja](https://django-ninja.rest-framework.com/) frameworks.
 The goal of this project is to provide these benefits to the DRF ecosystem.